trimstray/nginx-admins-handbook/README.md

   > To learn more about NGINX variables see [`if`, `break` and `set`](#if-break-and-set) section.

-Some interesting things about NGINX variables:
+Some interesting things about variables in NGINX:

   > Make sure to read the [agentzh's Nginx Tutorials](https://openresty.org/download/agentzh-nginx-tutorials-en.html) - it's about NGINX tips & tricks.
-That guy is Guru and author of OpenResty.
+That guy is a Guru and creator of OpenResty.
 In these tutorials he describes, amongst other things, variables in great detail.

 - the scope of variables spreads out all over configuration
 - variable assignment occurs when requests are actually being served